 - 2 teaspoons white pepper

-- 2 tablespoons ground black pepper
+- 2 tablespoons black pepper

-- 2 tablespoons garlic granules
+- 2 tablespoons garlic powder

 - 2 tablespoons chili powder